sftpplus/sftpplus-docs/src/doc_source/quick-start/on-linux.rst

     sftpplus-lnx-x64-trial.tar.gz
     $ tar -xf sftpplus-lnx-x64-trial.tar.gz

-To complete the installation, SFTPPlus will generate an initial configuration file.
+To complete the installation, you need to generate an initial SFTPPlus configuration file through the provided ``bin/install.sh`` script.
-This initialization only needs to be done once and is not required for future upgrades.
+This initialization is only needed once and is not required for future upgrades.
-Choose a secure administrator password.
+Make sure to choose a secure administrator password when prompted.

 ..  code-block:: bash

-    $ cd sftpplus-lnx-x64-trial
+    $ mv sftpplus-lnx-x64-trial /opt/sftpplus
-    $ ./bin/admin-commands.sh initialize --init-password «ADMIN_PASSWORD»
+    $ /opt/sftpplus/bin/install.sh

 .. include:: /quick-start/admin-credentials.include.rst